thelfer/mfem-mgis/docs/source/developer_guide/benchmark.rst

 Profiling tools
 ^^^^^^^^^^^^^^^

 ``MFEM-MGIS`` provides a simple tool for profiling your application, consisting mainly in generating a time table of timed sections respecting the call stack (tree).

-The master or root timer of the call stack is initialized during the general initialization of mfem-mgis:
+In the current architecture, all timers and profiling states are managed directly by an ``mgis::Context`` object.
+This allows for thread-safe and instance-specific profiling.
+To use the profiling tools, you must first create a context and explicitly enable profiling:

 .. code-block:: c++

-  mfem_mgis::initialize(argc, argv);
+  mgis::Context ctx;
+  ctx.enableProfiling(true); // Timers are now active for this context

-Displaying the time table in your terminal is done by adding the following function call:
+Displaying the time table in your terminal is done by passing your context to the output manager:

 .. code-block:: c++

-  mfem_mgis::Profiler::timers::print_timers();
+  mfem_mgis::Profiler::OutputManager::printTimeTable(ctx);

 This is an example of an output: